top of page

 While I still consider Clements’ lessons to be invaluable, TITAN Survival’s patented SurvivorCord will undoubtedly make the transition from comfort to cave that much easier.
 While any cordage is essential in an emergency situation, SurvivorCord is unique.
 TITAN’S patented Military-Style 550 paracord has three potentially life-saving survival strands added to the inner core.
 A snare wire, fishing line, and waterproof fire tinder.
 No more laborious twisting of chewed-up tree pith!

-The suggestions and recommendations in ‘TEOTWAWKI SURVIVAL — Building a Bug-Out-Bag for the Transition’ may help alleviate some of the anguish associated with being forced to transition from comfort to cave.
+The suggestions and recommendations in ‘DO IT LIKE DAX — Building a Bug-Out-Bag' may help alleviate some of the anguish associated with being forced to transition from comfort to cave.

 To learn more about Titan Survival's SurvivorCord follow the link: https://www.titansurvival.com/products/survivorcord-xt-black-100-foot?variant=32929150926925